Pula is the largest town on the Istrian peninsula and offers a diversity of attractions to lovers of culture.

 Pula walking paths are not demanding.
 However, they are very suitable for the rehabilitation of cardiac patients or from other diseases because passing mainly by the sea or wooded areas.

 From tourist areas routes passing to Stoja, Lungomare, Sandy Bay and forest areas of Valdebek, Valmade and forest park Sijan.
-Clean air and stroll are the best guarantee rapid rehabilitation.
+Clean air and stroll are the best guarantees of rapid rehabilitation.

 Eight trails are marked by special marks according to animals which carry the name.
 They stretch over a length of 40 kilometres.